jjotterson/giteviews/README.md

 ## Installing giteviews add-in

-- Can clink on the "giteviews" link on http://www.eviews.com/Addins/addins.shtml
+- Click on the "giteviews" link on http://www.eviews.com/Addins/addins.shtml

 or